HuiHuiLan/Clustering-Hidden-Markov-Models-with-Variational-Bayesian-Hierarchical-EM/README.md

 ## Code Implementation
 This toolbox contains the main function of VBHEM-H3M and is based on Matlab .
 There includes

+* setup : setup the path for the toolbox.
 * src:
   * vbhem        : VBHEM algorithm.
   * hmm          : VBEM for learning HMMs.